Chennai Metro: Phase I

-The Delhi Metro Rail Corporation (DMRC) was tasked to prepare a project report on the implementation of metro system in Chennai.
+The Delhi Metro Rail Corporation was tasked to prepare a project report for the implementation of a metro rail system in Chennai.
 The Government of Tamil Nadu approved the first phase of the project in November 2007.
 The first phase was planned with two lines covering 45.1 km with 25 km being underground.
 The first corridor would connect Washermanpet with Chennai International Airport extending for 23.1 km with 14.3 km being underground and the second corridor would connect St.Thomas Mount with Chennai Central extending for 22 km with 9.7 km being underground.
-In December 2007, the Chennai Metro Rail Limited (CMRL) was established as a joint venture between the Governments of India and Tamil Nadu to execute the project.
-The Planning commission gave in-principle approval for the project in April 2008 with the final approval by the Union Cabinet of Government of India in January 2009.
+In December 2007, the Chennai Metro Rail Limited (CMRL) was established as a joint venture between the union and state governments to execute the project.
+The Planning commission gave an in-principle approval for the project in April 2008 with the final approval by the Union Council of Ministers in January 2009.
 The estimated base cost of the first phase was ₹146 billion of which 59% was loaned by Japan International Cooperation Agency (JICA).
-The Government of India contributed 15% of the cost with the Government of Tamil Nadu financed the remaining 21% of the project.
+The Government of India contributed 15% of the cost and the Government of Tamil Nadu financed the remaining 21% of the project.

-In February 2009, a ₹1.99 billion contract was awarded for the construction of a 4.5 km long viaduct along the Inner Ring Road between Koyambedu and Ashok Nagar and construction started on 10 June.
-In March 2009, a US$30 million contract was awarded to a consortium of five companies headed by French company Egis for technical consultancy on the project.
-In August 2010, the contract for supplying rolling stock was awarded to Alstom for US$243 million.
-In January 2011, a joint venture between Larsen and Toubro (L&T) and Alstom was awarded the contract for design and construction of track works and a depot at Koyambedu for ₹4.49 billion.